JesperBorrePedersen/lateNDthal_demography/README.md

 ## 🧭 Overview

-This repository contains the datasets, R scripts, and documentation for the analysis presented in the academic paper titled:
+This repository contains the datasets, R scripts, and documentation for the analyses presented in the academic paper titled:

 **“Archaeogenetic insights into the demographic history of Late Neanderthals”**